Ace-c/Minimal-Arch-Installation/README.md

 -   Boot through your USB

-> Setup Internet for wifi, If you're using ethernet skip this part.
+> Setup Internet for wireless connection, If you're using ethernet skip this part.
 >
 > Or, If you have a problem to connecting with ethernet run this
 >